ruigouveiamaciel/gdocs/README.md

 Documentation generator for Garry's Mod addons.
 You can have a look at the example [here](https://ruigouveiamaciel.github.io/gdocs/#/).

+If you want to see examples of docummentation blocks you can check them [here](https://github.com/ruigouveiamaciel/gdocs/tree/master/parser/examples).

+**Notice!** This project is still not finished, there's a lot of missing features and existing features might change in the future.
+Feel free to contribute with ideas and code.

 ## Requirements

 - [Node.js](https://nodejs.org/) v12 or higher.